ms-iot/BusProviders/Microsoft.IoT.Lightning.Providers/README.md

 # Microsoft.Iot.Lightning.Providers
- Windows IoT Core Bus Provider Library for Lightning.
+ Windows IoT Core WinRT Bus Provider Library for Lightning.

 ## Using the Microsoft.Iot.Lightning.Providers library and sample code
-The Microsoft.Iot.Lightning.Providers library provides a set of Windows.Devices.*Providers WinRT APIs enabling apps to use the new Lightning driver to communicate with and control GPIO, I2C and SPI devices.
+The Microsoft.Iot.Lightning.Providers library provides a set of Windows.Devices.*Providers WinRT APIs enabling apps to use the new Lightning driver to communicate with and control controller devices.

 The current version includes this set of classes:

 1. Microsoft.IoT.Lightning.Providers.Provider: Implements ILowLevelDevicesAggregateProvider and is the top level API to enable retrieving controller providers below.

-2. Microsoft.IoT.Lightning.Providers.Gpio*: Lightning GPIO provider implementation
+1. Microsoft.IoT.Lightning.Providers.Gpio.*: Lightning GPIO provider implementation

-3. Microsoft.IoT.Lightning.Providers I2c*:  Lightning I2c provider implementation
+1. Microsoft.IoT.Lightning.Providers I2c.*:  Lightning I2c provider implementation

-4. Microsoft.IoT.Lightning.Providers Spi*:  Lightning Spi provider implementation
+1. Microsoft.IoT.Lightning.Providers Spi.*:  Lightning Spi provider implementation

+1. Microsoft.IoT.Lightning.Providers Adc.*:  Lightning Adc provider implementation

+1. Microsoft.IoT.Lightning.Providers Pwm.*:  Lightning Pwm provider implementation

 ## API Usage
 The general pattern of the Lightning provider (or any other WinRT component implementing the Windows.Devices.*Provider interfaces) is to retrieve the top level controller from the provider and then use the controller the same way as the default controllers; e.g.